IT Asset Tracking

 Machine and Human-Readable - A best practice that requires printing and encoding on-site or at point-of-manufacture.

-HOW CAN RFID SYSTEMS TRACK DATA CENTER IT ASSETS?
+HOW CAN RFID SYSTEMS ENABLE IT ASSET TRACKING?

-IT Asset RFID systems are designed to manage a large variety of IT assets, devices, and equipment, throughout their life cycle:
+An RFID IT asset tracking system is designed to manage a large variety of IT assets, devices, and equipment, throughout their life cycle:

 Metal - Data centers are metal-dense environments and RFID systems and tags require to be tuned to control stray reads and interferences.